Frequently asked questions

-Submitted plain text is first encrypted into cipher text using AES with a 256-bit key.
-This key is derived from a password that you may either specify or have generated.
-The encrypted cipher text is then sent securely to CryptoBin and assigned a unique identifier, forming part of the link used to access the paste.
+Plain text is encrypted into cipher text using AES with a 256-bit key.
+This key is derived from a password specified by you, or generated using our secure password generator in your browser.
+Once submitted, the encrypted cipher text is transmitted securely to Cryptobin and assigned a unique identifier, forming part of the shareable link used to access the paste.

 Your plain text and password are never transmitted, all cryptographic functionality takes place client-side in your browser prior to submission.
-Only your encrypted plain text or cipher text is transmitted between you and CryptoBin, achieved securely using SSL with validation of our certificate is available here.
+Only your encrypted plain text or cipher text is transmitted between your browser and Cryptobin.
+SSL is also enforced with validation of our certificate available here.

-CryptoBin keeps your encrypted cipher text, your specified expiration time, the time submitted and the unique identifier assigned to your paste.
-Your user agent string or IP address is never kept with your paste.
+Cryptobin stores your encrypted cipher text, specified expiration time, the time submitted and the unique identifier assigned to your paste.
+Your IP address and user agent string are never retained with your paste.

 Plain text submissions are currently limited to 16,777,215 characters.
 More than enough to hold the longest novel ever as declared by the Guinness Book of World Records.

-The front-end was given a facelift with a cleaner, more intuitive and responsive design as was the decision to use SJCL as the default cryptographic library, due to its continual development and proven reliability.

-Older pastes will continue using the former library for decryption, having been kept for backwards compatibility.
+The user interface was overhauled with a cleaner, more intuitive and responsive design.
+Prior to that, the transition was made to SJCL as the default cryptographic library due to its proven compliance and reliability.
+Legacy pastes will continue using the former library during decryption for backwards compatibility.

-The back-end was also overhauled to ensure that it remains secure and constant with the latest changes in security standards and software.
+The back-end was also updated to ensure that it remains secure and constant with the latest changes in security standards and software.